Billy Irwin (boxer)

 As a professional, he won the Canadian Professional Boxing Council, lightweight title, Canada lightweight title, International Boxing Organization (IBO) lightweight title, World Boxing Council (WBC) Continental Americas lightweight title, and Commonwealth lightweight title, and was a challenger for the International Boxing Federation (IBF) lightweight title against Paul Spadafora, and World Boxing Association (WBA) World lightweight title against Juan Díaz, his professional fighting weight varied from 133+1/2 lb, i.e. lightweight to 142 lb, i.e. welterweight.

-Irwin's last stand was in 2005, up against the undefeated World Champion Juan Diaz.
-After losing to Diaz, Irwin walked away in class retiring from a very respectable pro boxing career that spanned over 12 years.
-He was a four time Canadian National Champion, a Bronze Medalist at the Pan-American Games, with an amateur record of 130-20-0 and with an impressive professional boxing record of 44 (31)–5-0.
+Irwin's last stand was in 2005, against the undefeated World Champion Juan Diaz.
+After losing to Diaz, Irwin walked away in class retiring from a respectable pro boxing career that spanned over 12 years.
+He was a four time Canadian National Champion, a Bronze Medalist at the Pan-American Games, with an amateur record of 130-20-0 and a professional boxing record of 44 (31)–5-0.

 He now trains amateurs, upcoming international fighters and professional boxers in Niagara Falls, Ontario.
 One of his fighters won the 2012 Canadian Champion Best Youth Boxer Award.